 Welcome To A Solution: STEMMA, My New Acronym

-Maybe we creatives can offer a refreshing contribution, an answer, a way out, or a different, more human-focused path.
+If STEM-think is too limiting, or stunted, forcing narrow-vision, maybe we creatives can offer a refreshing contribution, an expansion of thinking potential, an answer, a way out, or simply show a different, more human-focused path.

 Let's start by extending STEM to STEMMA:

 - Mathematics.
 Yes, and ...

 While medicine is not my core focus here, medicine is nevertheless a powerful mix of knowledge, skills, technology, and compassion, offers a kind of bridge between "hard STEM thinking" and more flexible STEMMA reasoning and reflections.
 Here's why.

 At the far opposite end from science and technology, we have the arts: